-We’d like to cover everything that happens to a home, but if we covered every eventuality, premiums would rise – potentially making insurance unaffordable for some.
+We’d like to cover everything that happens to a home, but if we covered all eventualities, premiums would rise – potentially making insurance unaffordable for some.
 Below are the most common exclusions 1.

 As a nation of animal lovers, our furry friends are a big part of our lives.
 But as any pet owner knows, they can cause damage.
 Almost a fifth (17%) of homeowners thought that damage caused by pets is covered by their home insurance.
 In fact, it’s a common exclusion across many policies.

-A quarter (25%) of people we surveyed thought their insurance would pay out for fences damaged in a storm.
-This is a common exclusion because fences are highly susceptible to wind damage, particularly if they’re old or have been poorly installed.
+A quarter (25%) of people we surveyed thought their insurance would payout for fences damaged in a storm.
+This is a common exclusion because fences are highly susceptible to wind damage, particularly if they’re old or poorly installed.
 Damage to fences accounts for 10% of all Aviva home insurance claims rejected.